Ischemic Stroke & CT Scans: A Quick Guide

 What Is an Ischemic Stroke?

-This condition occurs when blood flow to a part of the brain is blocked or reduced.
-The interruption prevents oxygen and nutrients from reaching brain cells, causing them to die within minutes.
-Think of it like a traffic jam in the brain’s blood supply system.
-If the obstruction isn’t cleared quickly, the damage can become permanent, leading to long-term disability or even loss of life.
+This condition happens when blood flow to a specific part of brain becomes blocked or significantly reduced.
+Without oxygen and essential nutrients, brain cells start dying within minutes.
+Picture it as a severe traffic jam in vessels supplying brain tissue.
+If blockage isn’t resolved quickly, damage can become permanent, causing long-term disability or even death.

 Why Early Diagnosis Is Critical